NicolasOmar/reactive-bulma/README.md

 ## Folder structure

 In case you have cloned the repo, it will show you the following folders:
+- `_templates:` Dedicated to [Hygen](https://www.hygen.io/) configuration and implementation files.
+Dedicated to create new components from customizable templates
 - `.github:` [Github Actions](https://github.com/features/actions/) files used to run post-merge.commits like unit test coverage collection.
 - `.husky:` Dedicated to [Husky](https://typicode.github.io/husky/) configuration files.
 - `.storybook:` Dedicated to [Storybook](https://storybook.js.org/) configuration files.